camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 # JavaScript Considerations

-**JavaScript** code execution is part of the Java Runtime (JRE) with the **Nashorn** script engine until Java 14 and thus only there available out of the box.
+JavaScript code execution is part of the Java Runtime (JRE) with the **Nashorn** script engine until Java 14 and thus only there available out of the box.
 We include **GraalVM JavaScript** in the pre-packaged Camunda distributions as a replacement regardless of the JRE version.
-JavaScript code executes on **GraalVM JavaScript** with preference in the process engine context if this script engine is available.
+JavaScript code executes on GraalVM JavaScript with preference in the process engine context if this script engine is available.
 If this script engine cannot be found, the process engine defaults to let the JVM select an appropriate script engine.

 You can set the default JavaScript engine to use for languages `javascript` and `ecmascript` with the process engine configuration property named `scriptEngineNameJavaScript`.
-Set this value to `nashorn` to configure the process engine to use the **Nashorn** script engine by default.
+Set this value to `nashorn` to configure the process engine to use the Nashorn script engine by default.
-Note that if no script engine related to that value can be found, the process engine will not look for a fallback and might throw an exception.
+Note that if no script engine related to that value can be found, the process engine does not look for a fallback and throws an exception.

 Consult the [official GraalVM JavaScript Guide](https://www.graalvm.org/reference-manual/js/ScriptEngine/) for questions around that script engine.
 It also contains a guide on [Migration from Nashorn](https://www.graalvm.org/reference-manual/js/NashornMigrationGuide/).